mgrebenets/mgrebenets.github.io/_posts/2015-09-21-code-coverage-for-ios-xcode-7.md

     MixAndMatchTests.xcodeproj
 {% endhighlight %}

 Now check `slather-report` directory and you got your `cobertura.xml` file ready to be fed to CI server plugin!
-There are options other than `--cobertura-xml`, such as `--simple-output` and `--html`.
-HTML option is broken at the moment, but will be fixed before the feature is merged into mainstream branch (I hope).
+There are options other than `--cobertura-xml`, such as `--simple-output`, `--html` and others.

 Let's use simple output option and compare it to Xcode output.

 {% highlight bash %}
-MixAndMatchTests/AppDelegate.m: 8 of 33 lines (24.24%)
+MixAndMatchTests/AppDelegate.m: 16 of 33 lines (48.48%)
-MixAndMatchTests/DetailViewController.m: 9 of 23 lines (39.13%)
+MixAndMatchTests/DetailViewController.m: 0 of 23 lines (0.00%)
-MixAndMatchTests/MasterViewController.m: 22 of 63 lines (34.92%)
+MixAndMatchTests/MasterViewController.m: 19 of 63 lines (30.16%)
 MixAndMatchTests/Model.swift: 3 of 3 lines (100.00%)
 MixAndMatchTests/ObjCModel.m: 3 of 3 lines (100.00%)
 MixAndMatchTests/main.m: 5 of 5 lines (100.00%)
-Test Coverage: 38.46%
+Test Coverage: 35.38%
 {% endhighlight %}

 ![Xcode Coverage Report]({{ site.url }}/assets/images/xcode-code-coverage/xcode-coverage.png)

-# Summary
+# Fastlane
-I bet you noticed, that Slather and Xcode (llvm-cov) reports don't actually match...
-I'm not sure yet what's going on.
-Most likely Slather's logic for calculating coverage is a bit off.
-On the other hand, it looks like Slather is doing a better job with reporting coverage for some files...
-However, having slightly off reports is much better than nothing.
+If you are a fun of [fastlane](https://github.com/fastlane/fastlane) (I am), then have a look at project `Fastfile`.
+It includes a basic example of how you can use `scan` and `slather` actions to get coverage reports.

 # Caveats
 I'm adding this section as an update for this post.
 There's a number of things you have to do to have proper coverage for Swift code.

-**Enable Testability**
+## Enable Testability

-First of all enable testability for the main target.
+First of all enable testability for the _main_ target.
 This is controlled by `ENABLE_TESTABILITY` build setting that has to be set to `YES`.
+In fact, enabling this flag for unit tests target causes no trouble.
 This flag will allow you to import Swift code from main target in unit tests code in this way:

 {% highlight swift %}
 @testable import MixAndMatchTests
 {% endhighlight %}

-**Don't include Swift files to Unit Tests target** This is another mandatory step to get coverage for Swift code.
+## Don't include main target files to Unit Tests target

+This is another mandatory step to get coverage for Swift code.
+Otherwise you will get a lot of warnings like this in the test log:

+{% highlight bash %}
+# For Swift files
+objc[7995]: Class _TtC14MixAndMatchTests4Model is implemented in both
+<derived-data-path>/MixAndMatchTests.app/MixAndMatchTests and
+<derived-data-path>/MixAndMatchTests.xctest/MixAndMatchTests.
+One of the two will be used.
+Which one is undefined.

+# For Objective-C files
+objc[7995]: Class ObjCModel is implemented in both
+<derived-data-path>/MixAndMatchTests.app/MixAndMatchTests and
+<derived-data-path>/MixAndMatchTests.xctest/MixAndMatchTests.
+One of the two will be used.
+Which one is undefined.
+{% endhighlight %}

+This is not only annoying, but also will result in useless code coverage reports generated.

-**Don't test Swift code using Objective-C code**
+## Don't test Swift code using Objective-C code
 This is rather a consequence of first two changes.
 Since Swift files are not part of test target, there is no generated code for these Swift files in the Swift umbrella header, and that means you can't use this Swift code from Objective-C.

 So you have to **test Swift with Swift** to get coverage reports.

+## Avoid using legacy and new coverage formats together
+If you coverage results look totally off and you get tons of message in test log, that look like this:

+{% highlight bash %}
+ObjectiveC.gcda: cannot merge previous GCDA file: corrupt arc tag (<some hex address>)
+{% endhighlight %}

+Then you are most-likely mixing both test approaches together, which is not recommended.
+Make sure you have disabled legacy flags `GCC_GENERATE_TEST_COVERAGE_FILES` and `GCC_INSTRUMENT_PROGRAM_FLOW_ARCS`, when you want to use Profile Data.
+Have a look at these discussions: [1](http://stackoverflow.com/questions/33289254/xcode-7-0-and-7-1-code-coverage-turned-on-unit-test-crash-cannot-merge-previo), [2](http://stackoverflow.com/questions/22519530/dozens-of-profilinginvalid-arc-tag-when-running-code-coverage-in-xcode-5), [3](https://forums.developer.apple.com/thread/9765).

 Thanks to [@GUL-](https://github.com/venmo/slather/pull/99#issuecomment-151502550) for help with this tricky stuff.